 Siteimprove offers several features for analyzing visitor behavior.
 The purpose of this article is to outline the differences between the features offered within Siteimprove Analytics to analyze visitor behavior and how existing features in Analytics can be used in conjunction with Funnels.

 When using behavior tracking your focus is on one single page - which is why the data is presented under the Page Inspector.

 It is an open-ended exploratory feature, where you can explore how users navigate through your website via the focus page.

-It can be useful as a tool to help you decide which funnel to investigate on your website.
+Behavior Tracking can be useful as a tool to help you decide which funnel to investigate on your website.
 For example, in situations where you are responsible for specific pages and want to gain a deeper understanding of what visitors do before and after they visit the focus page.

-To configure Behavior Tracking go to Analytics > Behavior > Behavior Tracking in the Siteimprove platform and search for the page you want to analyze.
+To access Behavior Tracking go to Analytics > Behavior > Behavior Tracking in the Siteimprove platform and search for the page you want to analyze.

 Behavior Maps gives a visual overlay showing where visitors click, scroll, and interact with a specific page on your website.